-In psychology, the term “cognitive bias” refers to unfounded beliefs that many of us have, often without realizing it.
-Cognitive biases are like blind spots.
+In psychology, cognitive bias refers to unfounded beliefs we may have, often without realizing it.

-Keep reading to find out more about the Dunning-Kruger effect, including everyday examples and how to recognize it in your own life.
+Keep reading to find out what the research says about the Dunning-Kruger effect, how to recognize it, and how to guard against it.

 Their research involved four studies assessing participants’ actual and perceived abilities in humor, logical reasoning, and English grammar.

 In the grammar study, 84 undergraduates completed a knowledge test on American Standard Written English, then rated their own grammar ability and test performance.

 Those who scored the lowest on the test (10th percentile) tended to drastically overestimate both their perceived grammar ability (67th percentile) and test score (61st percentile).
 In contrast, those who scored highest tended to underestimate their ability and test score.

 - People in the lower quarter in terms of performance expected to see a result of 60 percent, but they scored 38.4 percent.